p5a0u9l/dotfiles/README.rst

 README
 ======

-This repo is intended to contain all the files I need to quickly and securely replicate my environment on a new machine.
-The actual dotfiles are free for comment and usage, Please comment, contribute, or borrow at will.
+This repo is intended to contain all the files I need to quickly and securely replicate my environment on a new machine. comment, contribute, or borrow at will.

 Configuring Ubuntu
 ------------------